Keto Pavlova

 • Patience is key here for the perfect pavlova.
 The cooling time may be a little more on the higher side, but you’ll be rewarded with the airiest and fluffiest meringue.

-• To store: If you’ve layered and decorated your pavlova, you can store it in the refrigerator, covered, for up to 3 days.
+To store: If you’ve layered and decorated your pavlova, you can store it in the refrigerator, covered, for up to 3 days.
 However, if you are storing the meringue base, you can refrigerate it for up to 2 weeks.
 Be sure that it is completely covered (plastic or glad wrap works very well) to ensure that no air pockets can seep through.

-• To freeze: Only the meringue portion can be frozen.
+To freeze: Only the meringue portion can be frozen.
 Cover it completely in plastic wrap, and store in the freezer for up to 2 months.
 When ready to use, refrigerate it until it is no longer frozen.

 low carb pavlova

-More festive desserts to try
+More festive keto desserts

 pavlova

-Keto Pavlova (Sugar free!)
+Keto Pavlova (Sugar Free)

-5 from 253 votes
+5 from 265 votes

 Servings: 12 Servings